PROGRAM & SERVICES

 Our Services For The Benefits Of The Disabled

-The ambition of creating job opportunities for Persons with Disabilities (PWDs) was set since the inception of Beautiful Gate Foundation.
-Since 2000, the centre regularly hosts awareness campaigns on employment for PWD groups.
-In 2001, Beautiful Gate along with 24 PWD organizations submitted the Memorandum of Employment of Disabled People to former Minister of Human Resource, Tan Sri.
+The ambition of creating job opportunities for people with disability (PWDs) was set since the inception of Beautiful Gate Foundation.
+Since 2000, the centre regularly hosts awareness campaigns on employment for PWDs groups.
+In 2001, Beautiful Gate along with 24 other PWD organizations submitted the Memorandum of Employment of Disabled People to former Minister of Human Resource, Tan Sri.
 Dr. Fong Chan Onn.
-As a result, the government mandated corporations to include 1% PWD in employment within public sector industries.
+As a result, the government mandated corporations to include 1% PWDs in employment within public sector industries.
 Subsequently in 2006, Beautiful Gate Foundation for the Disabled established the Job Placement Department.

 Roles of Job Placement department:

-- To assist PWD individuals to find suitable jobs.
+- To assist PWDs to find suitable jobs.

 - To appeal to corporations to create job opportunities for the disabled community.

-- Providing micro-financing service to help qualified PWD to venture into self-employment.
+- Providing micro-financing service to help qualified PWDs to venture into self-employment.

-- Conduct Employment Empowering Programs (EEP) to improve PWD employability skills.
+- Conduct Employment Empowering Programs (EEP) to improve PWDs employability skills.

 - Conduct Peer Counselling services and Job Coach services for job matching.

-- Provide knowledge on workplace accessibility for PWD.
+- Provide knowledge on workplace accessibility for PWDs.

-- Disability Equality Training (DET) is provided to corporate staff to deal with PWD colleagues.
+- Disability Equality Training (DET) is provided to corporate staff to deal with disabled colleagues.

-In order to enhance the opportunities of job matching between employers and PWD, Beautiful Gate, with the assistance from JICA, SIFE of TARC, and SayIT, has initiated the job portal project www.okujobs.com.my The project was launched on 27 February 2012 by the Minister in the Prime Minister’s Department, YB Senator Tan Sri Dr Koh Tsu Koon and witnessed by MP of Petaling Jaya Utara, YB Tony Pua.
+In order to enhance the opportunities of job matching between employers and PWDs, Beautiful Gate Foundation, with the assistance from JICA, SIFE of TARC, and SayIT, has initiated a job portal project www.okujobs.com.my.
+This project was launched on the 27 February 2012 by the Minister in the Prime Minister’s Department, YB Senator Tan Sri Dr Koh Tsu Koon and witnessed by MP of Petaling Jaya Utara, YB Tony Pua.

 The okujobs.com.my is the first job portal operated by the disabled for the disabled in Malaysia.
 Furthermore, we link the employers to Jabatan Pembangunan Orang Kurang Upaya, Jabatan Kebajikan Malaysia, Job Coach Network Malaysia & Department of Labour Peninsular Malaysia.

-Beautiful Gate Foundation takes relevant steps to assist in various aspects of promoting the importance of education for all People with Disabilities (PWD).
+Beautiful Gate Foundation takes relevant steps to assist in various aspects of promoting the importance of education for all people with disabilities (PWDs).
 We believe in building better education systems for PWDs that will eventually prepare them for future career prospects.

 General education programs are provided to cater to each PWD individual, including: public schooling, home schooling & college studies.
 The centre evaluates the trainees’ academic levels and seek for suitable schools and colleges.